 Today’s world requires real-time responses – latency is the new outage, and your customers’ expectations for speed have only gone up.
 Real-time use cases are only possible with real-time solutions.
-Your RDBMS or even your disk-based NoSQL databases aren’t capable of providing the speed and performance an in-memory database like Redis Enterprise can provide.
+An RDBMS isn’t capable of providing the speed and performance an in-memory database like Redis Enterprise can provide.

 Read our White Paper “Latency is the New Outage.”